Narakasura: Origin

 The previous birth of Naraka is described in the Bhagavata Purana.
 It is stated that there once lived a king with 16,000 daughters.
 Vishnu visited the palace of this king in the guise of a hermit, and all of these damsels surrounded the man.
 Their father, the king, grew angry with them, and issued a curse upon them all.
 When his daughters wept and begged their father to be relieved from the curse, he relented and allowed them the prospect of being the wives of the deity in their next birth.
 It was this king who would become Narakasura in his next birth, and the 16,000 daughters would be the princesses he abducted.

 Birth

 The birth of Naraka is narrated in various texts.
-According to earlier versions of the legend, he was born after the horns of Hiranyaksha touched Bhumi.
-In Kalika Purana and other texts, Varaha is mentioned as Naraka's father.
-The pious Naraka became evil due to his association with an asura named Banasura, and hence the suffix 'asura' (demon) was added to his name.
+In Kalika Purana and other texts, Varaha is mentioned as Naraka's adoptive father.
+The pious Naraka became evil due to his association with an asura named Banasura of Śoṇitapura, and hence the suffix 'asura' (demon) was added to his name.